wjthornberry/Flashcard-Generator/README.md

 # Flashcard Generator
 A basic flashcard application that runs on the backend with Node.js.
-It is essentially an API that allows users to create two different types of flash cards — one typical, the other a "cloze," where part of the text is hidden.
+It is essentially an API that, via a CLI, allows users to create two different types of flash cards — one typical, the other a "cloze," where part of the text is hidden.

 ## Getting started